oleg-butko/ml-project/README.md

    3. (optional) Register your script in pyproject.toml **(2 points)**
 7. Choose some metrics to validate your model (at least 3) and calculate them after training.
 Use K-fold cross-validation. **10 points maximum: 2 per metric + 4 for K-fold**
    1. ml-project/forest_cover_type/train/train_v1.py -> kfold
 8. Conduct experiments with your model.
 Track each experiment into MLFlow.
 Make a screenshot of the results in the MLFlow UI and include it in README.
-You can see the screenshot example below, but in your case, it may be more complex than that.
-Choose the best configuration with respect to a single metric (most important of all metrics you calculate, according to your opinion).
     1. Try at least three different sets of hyperparameters for each model. **(3 points)**
     2. Try at least two different feature engineering techniques for each model. **(4 points)**
     3. Try at least two different ML models. **(4 points)**
+    4. Here is the screenshot https://github.com/oleg-butko/ml-project/blob/main/scrshot/mlflow.jpg
+    6. kfold.ini.txt has sections named [run_1]..[run_n].
+Each section has classifier parameter (2 different classifiers/models).
+The option for feature engineering is common for all sections.
+In the screenshot it's 2 runs (CLI calls) with different configs (feature engineering named fe_1 or fe_2).
 9. Not done
 10. In your README, write instructions on how to run your code (training script and optionally other scripts you created, such as EDA)